Things to keep in mind after you have booked a Wedding Photographer!!

-For example: You can create a Whatsapp group.
+For example, You can create a Whatsapp group.
 Share all the songs which you and your partner like so that the photographer can put them in the background of your wedding video.
 Share all the cute romantic images of the couple which you both like.
 This will give an idea to the photographer about your taste and preferences.
 This tip is simply to make the photographer know you better and not to copy the images.
-This way both your and your photographer’s time, energy and expectations will be saved.
+This way both you and your photographer’s time, energy and expectations will be saved.

 2) You are unique, so be yourself.

 Just to beautify the wedding pictures, most couples tend to drift away from their original selves.
 The more one is going to stick to his/her real personality and nature, the more authentic and gorgeous the wedding pictures will come out to be.

 Note Many a time it happens that the photographer suggests the couple to take a particular pose only in order to elevate their uniqueness, but due to some preconceived notion, the couples do not even attempt to click pictures in the suggested pose of the photographer.
 This is not a way of the photographer to make the couple look like someone else, this suggestion of the photographer comes because he or she has years of experience in the field of photography which makes him/her retain the originality of the couple by giving them an extended version of their untapped potential to a more gorgeous photograph.

 3) Provide the photographer with an Event Flow -

 It is extremely important for you to specify to your wedding photographer about the pictures which you positively want to be captured.
 As there are so many rituals associated with the wedding day, specifying the rituals which you want to be captured, to the wedding photographer will save both of your time, efforts and expectations.